Sunying-RONG/vue-practice/README.md

 This project is developed with Vue 3 in Vite and Pinia.

-The project is used to practice Vue and storage management with Pinia.
+The project is used to practice Vue and state management with Pinia.

 ## Recommended IDE Setup